BigSamu/Spotify_Artist_List_Ruby_Sinatra/README.md

 <!-- omit in toc -->

-# Buda Prices - Ruby Sinatra
+# Spotify Artist's Lists - Ruby Sinatra

-A simple educational Ruby Sinatra web application that fetches data from [Spotify API](https://developer.spotify.com/documentation/web-api), an get information from a set of artists.
+A simple educational Ruby Sinatra web application that fetches data from [Spotify API](https://developer.spotify.com/documentation/web-api) and get information from a set of artists.

 ---